celsiusnarhwal/schemarin/README.md

 ### Q: I previewed a color scheme and it worked just fine (great feature btw) but now I can't get my terminal's original colors back!

-A: Color scheme preview are applied to the current terminal session only.
+A: Color scheme previews are applied to the current terminal session only.
 You can get back your original colors by simply opening a new terminal tab or window.

 ### Q: What do you mean "there are no color schemes here that you don't already have"?